ahstat/ahstat.github.io/_posts/2017-2-11-Optimizing-GMM-using-EM.md

 <img src="../images/2017-2-11-Optimizing-GMM-using-EM/evol_1.png" alt="t=1 of GMM clustering" width="49%"/>
 <img src="../images/2017-2-11-Optimizing-GMM-using-EM/after.png" alt="after GMM clustering" width="49%"/>

 *Fig. 2.
-Clustering a 2D dataset into 3 clusters using GMM.
+Clustering dataset into 3 clusters using GMM.
 From left to right: (a) Dataset before clustering; (b) Initialization with K-means; (c) Step 1; (d) GMM clustering after convergence.
 On each figure from (b) to (d), one color represents one cluster, and mean positions of each cluster is represented with a cross.*

 We summarize evolution of the parameters along steps.
 Cluster 1 is <span style="color:#1b9e77;">the green one</span> on the left,